enielsen0001/enielsen0001.github.io/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm predeploy`

+Wbuild a distributable version of the React app and store it in a folder named build.

+### `npm deploy`

+That will cause the predeploy and deploy scripts defined in package.json to run.

+Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder named build.
+Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of the GitHub repository, creating that branch if it doesn't already exist.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+Deploying react app to GitHub Pages https://github.com/gitname/react-gh-pages